kurnakovv/NotSocialNetwork_Blazor/Docs/README.md

 We are actively developing this project.
 We still have many tasks and bugs that we solve together!

 ## Contacts
-You can write to us if you have any questions or ideas ccoldatheinrich@yandex.ru - frontend maxmamamama2003@gmail.com - backend
+You can write to us if you have any questions or ideas:
+* ccoldatheinrich@yandex.ru - frontend
+* maxmamamama2003@gmail.com - backend